Accounting, Taxation and Legal Studies in Business

 Bachelor of Business Administration

-The 152-credit Bachelor of Business Administration program gives students a chance to obtain the necessary credits for certification at the undergraduate level in a flexible program.
-Students may either take a second major, or a business minor, or take extra accounting electives to round out their programs.
+The 150-credit Bachelor of Business Administration program gives students a chance to obtain the necessary credits for certification at the undergraduate level in a flexible program.
+Students take extra courses in specialized accounting topics as well as additional electives.

 - Legal Studies in Business

 Legal Studies in Business is designed to help aspiring business leaders gain a clear view of the legal environment of business, to enhance their abilities to think and communicate effectively, and to develop effective strategies for managing legal risks.

 Dual Degree Programs

 Students enrolled in a dual degree program obtain an MS in either Taxation or Accounting as part of a structured five-year program.
 Students selecting this option must apply for this program and will begin their graduate studies during their senior year.

 150-Hour Education Requirement - Overview